PEDSnet/Data_Models_Public/ETL Decisions.md

 *Please use headers with each issue so they are easier to read.
 *Here is a [link](https://help.github.com/articles/markdown-basics) to markdown basics, (i.e. how to format text, create headers, etc.
-*Feel free to copy and paste the item labels 1-7 from above to fill in information.
+*Copy and paste the item labels 1-7 from above to fill in information.

 ##Gender Mapping